DCotterill/halixia-hugo/content/ma/weight-loss-challenge-1143.md

 layout: static
 ---

-Learn about a 60-day challenge to transform your life
+Learn about a 60-day challenge to transform your life.

 An overall weight loss plan to help you transform your life in a healthy manageable way.